 The Problem to be Solved

-A large element of the claims module in BriteCore is managing contacts that are associated with a claim.
-These contacts can be insureds, claimants, witnesses and vendors.
+When claims adjusters are working on an insurance claim, one of their primary responsibilities is managing contacts that are associated with a claim.
+These contacts can be insureds, claimants or vendors.
 Collectively, these contacts are often called ‘parties’ in a claims system.

 Vendors represent contacts that provide a service for a claim (auto repair, property inspection, consultation, etc.) and require payment.
 Since vendors act as points of contact and potential payees on a claim, their management inside a claim file needs to be handled carefully.

-In order to better understand what was needed for vendor management, we decided to have a design discovery session attended by the product owner, business analyst, designer (me) and two developers.
+In order to get aligned on what was needed for vendor management, I led our product team (product owner, business analyst, designer (me) and two developers) in a design discovery session.

 During this meeting, we did an assumption declaration exercise to address our teams’ assumptions and questions about vendor management.